-Meet Abby Nass, an inspirational young woman who felt called to make a difference in the world.
+Meet Abigail, an inspirational young woman who felt called to make a difference in the world.
 She is authentic with her words, passionate in her calling and has a true heart for the Lord.
 Be encouraged and be inspired as she shares a day in her journey.

 “Our ministry this afternoon is street evangelism.”